 - a.
 MNsure should define one high-deductible "Model" plan and one robust co-pay "Model" plan at each metal tier and require all participating carriers to offer "Model" plans.
 "Model" plans would have standardized cost-sharing structures and covered benefits, to eliminate many of the variables that make it difficult to compare plans.
-Because the coverage would be standard among "Model" plans of the same metal tier, it would promote competition on price and quality rather than complicated benefit design and tricky loopholes in coverage.
-"Model" plans offered by different carriers would still differ by premium, quality rating, and network.
-Carriers should also be encouraged to continue offering non-"Model" plans, so that the "Model" plans wouldn't reduce choices on MNsure. - MNsure should provide education to applicants about choosing a health plan that encourages people to look at factors beyond premiums when comparing the value of plans.
-This education should be available in the majority of languages spoken by MNsure applicants. - 3.
+Because the coverage would be standard among Model plans of the same metal tier, it would promote competition on price and quality rather than complicated benefit design and tricky loopholes in coverage.
+Model plans offered by different carriers would still differ by premium, quality rating, and network.
+Carriers should also be encouraged to continue offering non-Model plans, so that the Model plans wouldn't reduce choices on MNsure. - b.
+MNsure should provide education to applicants about choosing a health plan that encourages people to look at factors beyond premiums when comparing the value of plans.
+For instance, it should be made clear that non-Model plans have different covered benefits, and applicants should be given information about how to check whether a plan includes benefits they need, such as dental or optical coverage, chiropractic coverage, etc. Additionally, the MNsure website should direct applicants to other information and tools to help with decision-making, such as the Kaiser Cost Calculator, an out-of-pocket cost estimator, and details about eligibility and coverage in public health care programs.
+This information should be available in the majority of languages spoken by MNsure applicants. - 3.
 Reducing Health Disparities: While Minnesota ranks among the best states in the country for healthcare and overall health outcomes, it also ranks among the highest in racial health disparities, i.e. the difference in healthcare and health outcomes experienced by people of different racial and ethnic groups compared to the white population.
 The creation of MNsure offers an unprecedented opportunity to address health disparities through innovative strategies and initiatives.
 Additionally, it is critical to anticipate unintended consequences of large systems changes such as the creation of MNsure, to ensure that they do not increase health disparities by disadvantaging carriers or providers already serving communities affected by health disparities or by reducing the choices available to communities or individuals at risk of health disparities.